On the Cover

 Tuesday, 08 November 2011 15:44

 Written by Farzana Rasool

 Universal Service and Access Agency of SA (USAASA) CEO Phineas Moleele has been placed on precautionary suspension.

-The Department of Communications (DOC) had recently ordered a forensic investigation into the agency for financial mismanagement and the USAASA board decided to place Moleele and three other executives, including CFO Andrew Hlubi, on “special leave”, pending the outcome of the investigation.
+(DOC) had recently ordered a forensic investigation into the agency for financial mismanagement and the USAASA board decided to place Moleele and three other executives, including CFO Andrew Hlubi, on “special leave”, pending the outcome of the investigation.

 Moleele’s predecessor, James Theledi, was fired as CEO after being found guilty of sexually harassing a female colleague, who left the organisation amid the controversy.
 In 2008, then USAASA CFO Keith Keys resigned, following a disciplinary hearing, which found him guilty of financial mismanagement.
 Former communications minister Roy Padayachie told ITWeb last month that an internal audit report recommended further investigation into the project management office at the USAASA, for financial mismanagement.